Tom Rice: 2012

 Rice was elected to the U.S. House in 2012 as the first representative for the newly created 7th district.
 He defeated Jay Jordan, Randal Wallace, Dick Withington, James Mader, Chad Prosser, Katherine Jenerette, and Renee Culler in the June 12 Republican primary to advance to a runoff.
 In the June 26 runoff he defeated Andre Bauer.
 Rice defeated Gloria Bromell Tinubu in the November 6 general election.

 2014

 Rice was reelected in 2014, defeating Bromell Tinubu again, with 60.15% of the vote to her 39.85%.

 2022

+2022 GOP primary results by precinct:

-On June 14, 2022, Rice lost the Republican nomination to Russell Fry by a landslide.
+On June 14, 2022, Rice lost the Republican nomination to Russell Fry, and garnered less than 25% of the vote.
+This was the worst performance for a House incumbent in a primary with just one incumbent running since 1992.